 About the Hunter Park GardenHouse

-The Hunter Park GardenHouse, a project of Allen Neighborhood Center, serves as a demonstration site and hub for year-round garden education, where neighbors volunteer to grow food, flowers, and community, and youth develop job and life skills in service to the neighborhood.
+The Hunter Park GardenHouse, a project of Allen Neighborhood Center, is a hub for year-round farm & garden education, where neighbors volunteer to grow food, flowers, and community, and youth develop job and life skills in service to the neighborhood.

 Since 2008, the Hunter Park GardenHouse has empowered neighbors to grow, prepare, and eat healthy food to better their health and become better connected with the community.
 We are open 6 days a week, and offer a wide assortment of programs.Our current programs include:

 - Gardening Workshops– a full menu of year-round gardening workshop options.

 - Yard Call Service- Our Gardening Educator provides assistance to home gardeners to help tackle various gardening issues.

 - Plant starts– large assortment of veggie, herb, and flower starts!
 Sustainably-grown in the Hunter Park GardenHouse.

 - We grow and sell produce through a Multi-Season CSA– providing access to affordable, sustainably-grown (no synthetic pesticides or fertilizer) veggies, nearly year-round.
 We offer work-shares and accept SNAP for payment.